graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-10.md

 ---

-Using `CONDITION_ELIGIBILITY_CHECK` for callback dispatch does not seem appropriate.
-The eligibility check is an agreement term, not a proxy for payer type and contract payers can legitimately offer agreements without this condition.
-The provider agreeing to the check requires greater trust in the payer.
-Gating callbacks on this flag would deny `beforeCollection`/`afterCollection` to contract payers for agreements without eligibility gating.

-With the returndata bombing fix (TRST-M-4), the gas impact of an EIP-7702 EOA gaining callbacks is bounded and predictable.
-We do not believe this as a significant attack vector.
-The `beforeCollection`/`afterCollection` callbacks are non-reverting and non-blocking.
-A payer adding code via EIP-7702 to better handle escrow reconciliation could be a valid use case and in the best interests of all parties.
+Reusing `CONDITION_ELIGIBILITY_CHECK` for callback dispatch avoided because the eligibility checking is a different concern with different trust assumptions.
+An agreement can legitimately have one without the other.

+Introduced `CONDITION_AGREEMENT_OWNER` flag that mirrors the eligibility pattern:

+- `_requirePayerInterfaceSupport` validates `IERC165(payer).supportsInterface(type(IAgreementOwner).interfaceId)` if the flag is set, alongside the existing eligibility check.
+- `_preCollectCallbacks` and `_postCollectCallback` dispatch on `agreement.conditions & CONDITION_AGREEMENT_OWNER`, replacing the `payer.code.length` check.